CALL NOW! 210-308-6448

 In Texas, noncustodial parents must pay 20 percent of their net income for each child as child support.
 For two children, this percentage increases to 25 percent and for three children it increases to 30 percent.

 Yes.
-If circumstances change significantly or the current order no longer serves the child’s best interests.
+If circumstances change significantly, or if the current order no longer serves the child’s best interests, it is crucial to seek a modification.

 In Texas, you can collect unpaid child support for up to ten years after your child turns 18.
 This is true if there is a court order.
-If there is no court order, the window for collecting retroactive support is four years.
+On the other hand, if there is no court order, the window for collecting retroactive support is four years.
+Therefore, it is essential to understand the legal requirements to ensure timely action.

 Testimonials